-Even as Muir celebrated the majesty of Sierra Nevada bighorn sheep, hunting, predation and disease were decimating their numbers.
+As early as the late 1800s, hunting, predation and disease were decimating Sierra Nevada bighorn sheep numbers.
 By 1914, there were no more bighorns living in Yosemite; in 2000, when there were only about 125 Sierra Nevada bighorns left in the world, the species was listed as federally endangered.

-Over the past 30 years, Conservancy donors have supported major efforts focused on bringing Muir’s “animal mountaineers” back from the brink.
+Over the past 30 years, Conservancy donors have supported major efforts focused on bringing the endangered bighorns back from the brink.
 Today, the bighorn population has climbed above 600, with herds throughout the Sierra Nevada, including in Yosemite.

 Last month, Conservancy Project Coordinator Ryan got a behind-the-scenes look at the ongoing work to protect bighorns by trekking into the backcountry with biologists Sarah Stock (Yosemite) and Dr. Alexandra Few (California Department of Fish and Wildlife).